 Diatonic button accordions that are not specifically for Irish music have rows that are a fourth apart, going from the outside row to the inside row.
-The convention is to name the outside row first; the inside row, then, is a fourth lower.
+The convention is to name the outside row first; the inside row, then, is a fourth higher.

 Two common combinations are D/G, often used for Morris dance tunes and similar traditional genres, and the lower-pitched G/C, favored for provincial French music–music of the countryside, that is, rather than the streets of Paris.